Healthy Homes Assessment Aro Valley

 Draught Stopping Aro Valley

-If a draught is felt through gaps that are too large or holes or holes, it requirements to be closed.
+If a draft can be felt through gaps that are too large or holes, it needs to be closed.

 What are the most unreasonable gaps or holes?

-See the full details of the Healthy Homes draught stopping requirements.
+See the full details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections